anasanjuan/skylab-bootcamp-201809/staff/ana-sanjuan/skysquare/skysquare-docs/readme.md

 ## **Tecnical description**

 Skysquare is designed for mobile.
-The front is created using ReactJs, the back is based on NodeJs, Express and the data is storaged with MongoDB and mongoose.
+The front is created using ReactJs, the back is based on nodeJs, Express and the data is storaged with MongoDB and mongoose.

-Written in Javascript, with some feature of ES6 and ES7.
-It also uses google maps api, moments, sessionStorage and cloudinary.
+Written in Javascript, with some feature of ES6 and ESNext.
+It also uses Google Maps Api, moments, sessionStorage and cloudinary.

+The design is implemented with SASS and BEM.

 ### *Block diagram*